pbastide/gof_sbi_paper/diyabc_reftables/README.md

   * Run `03_human_fast_reftableRF_110000_param.sh`
   to generate replicates of the reference table.

-## Human Like Real Example `humanreal`
+Files to simulate reference tables for the Human Like Real Example `humanreal` corresponding to pre-inference and post-inference GOF analyses of a real human SNP observed dataset.
+Each folder contains all the files needed for the simulations.

-For the PRE-GOF analysis, run the scripts in the following order:
+For the pre-inference GOF analysis, run the scripts in the following order:
   * Run shell script `01_Generate_reftableRF.bin_for_diyabc_generated_reftableRF_human_12000snp_maf_hudson_reftableRF_allS_11000PerScen.sh`
   to generate the reference table.
   * Run R script `02_Rscript_to_generate_parameter_files_for_each_scenario_separetly.R`
   to translate the `bin` file into parameter and sumstats text files.

+  ## REMARK: Use of the script below `03_human_real_data_12000snp_maf_hudson_reftableRF_allS_11000PerScen_param.sh` is not essential here
+  ## because GOF pre-inference analyses do not use replicates of simulated points.
+For a pre-inference GOF analysis using the abcgof.R package, the input file
+  ## can (more directly) be the sumstats text files produced in the previous step.
   * Run `03_human_real_data_12000snp_maf_hudson_reftableRF_allS_11000PerScen_param.sh`
   to generate replicates of the reference table.

-For the POST-GOF analysis, run the scripts in the following order:
+For the post-inference GOF analysis, run the scripts in the following order:
   * Run shell script `04_Generate_reftableRF.bin_for_diyabc_generated_reftableRF_human_12000snp_maf_hudson_reftableRF_S2S3_110000PerScen.sh`
   to generate the reference table.
   * Run R script `05_Rscript_to_generate_parameter_files_for_each_scenario_separetly.R`
   to translate the `bin` file into parameter and sumstats text files.

+   ## REMARK: Use of the script below `06_human_real_data_12000snp_maf_hudson_reftableRF_S2S3only_110000PerScen_param.sh` is not essential here
+   ## because for GOF post-inference analyses using the abcgof.R, the R package is able to produce ‘on the fly’ replicate points from the selected points.
   * Run `06_human_real_data_12000snp_maf_hudson_reftableRF_S2S3only_110000PerScen_param.sh`
   to generate replicates of the reference table.